aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/saving-generated-barcodes/_index.md

 url: /net/saving-generated-barcodes/
 ---

-This article describes different ways of saving generated barcode images to a file, stream, or a bitmap, as well as outputting barcode labels in various raster and vector image formats.
+This article describes different ways of saving generated barcode images to files, streams, or bitmaps, as well as outputting barcode labels in various raster and vector image formats.

 ## Overview
 In the process of barcode development, it may be necessary to save barcodes not only in standard raster image file formats but also to a stream or a vector file. ***Aspose.BarCode for .NET*** provides various options of outputting generated barcodes, such as saving in the five most widely used image formats, two vector formats, and other possibilities (loading barcode images to a file, a stream, or a bitmap).
 These options are described below along with corresponding code snippets that illustrate how to implement them.